scacela/Python-Procedures/ReadMe.txt

 of various Python procedures that perform operations associated with vector spaces, matrices, and linear transformations.

-All functions are defined below.
+The procedures are described below.

 ------------------------------------------------------------------------